Vertigo: It May Be Menieres Disease or BPPV

 Most episodes of vertigo are brief, and though they may be intense, they are usually harmless.
 That is why they are commonly referred to as Benign Paroxysmal Positional Vertigo (BPPV), which can occur when you get out of bed in the morning, or when you turn your head too quickly.
 The cause of BPPV is not known, although it may be related to head injury or simply aging.

 Another cause may be an infection or inflammation of the inner ear called Labyrinthitis.
-As you know, labyrinth is a complex maze of paths.
+The labyrinth is a complex maze of paths.
 We all have a labyrinth in each of our inner ears, an elaborate system of fluid-filled interconnected canals, enclosed in the bone near the base of our skull.
 Half of the labyrinth is the cochlea, the spiral-shaped cavity in the inner ear containing the hair cells that send sounds to the brain.
 The other half is the vestibule, which provides the sense of balance.

 The labyrinth interacts with other systems in your body such as eyes, bones and joints to maintain the balance.
 But any disturbance of the vestibular system can cause faulty information going to your brain.
 As a result, you can feel unsteady, or have an illusion that your environment is moving, even though you remain stationary.